 Soif has been setting the standard on food and wine on Battersea Rise since 2011.
 I have visited this fantastic restaurant many times and always had a great meal and interesting wines.
 Soif is a wine bar, restaurant, and even a wine store.

 The menu changes regularly and is very seasonal.
-Every time I go there are several things on the menu which are unfamiliar.
+Every time I go there are several things on the menu that are unfamiliar.
 This always ensures that I try something new and interesting – and the staff is super friendly and helpful.

 The same goes for the wines.
 Soif sources from small producers and tends towards the organic.
 They are terrific at allowing you to taste and I have discovered some fantastic little wines there.
 Monday nights they allow you to drink in for takeaway prices.

 27 Battersea Rise London SW11 1HG